jstaffans/jstaffans.github.io/content/posts/2016-01-25-action-inspiration.markdown

 ---
-layout: post
 title:          "Action leads to inspiration"
-date:   2016-01-25
+date-published: 2016-01-25
 tags:           [software development, getting started, advice, clojurebridge, clojure]
 author:         Johannes Staffans
 uuid:           cdaae8c8-78a6-4e3b-9749-7333c4381482
 ---

 Last weekend, a [ClojureBridge][1] event [took place in Berlin][2].
 I was one of the coaches and had